 Just built two RS-485 adapters (version 2) and decided to write little note about RS-485 bus (and differential line) theory plus perform some testing of the devices.
 This material mostly interesting for newbies.

-Of course RS-485 is nothing to deal with transmission protocols.
+Of course, RS-485 is nothing to deal with transmission protocols.

 Let’s do some experiments.

-Connect adapter to the Linux PC and run ‘dmesg‘ command to find file name of the device.
-If everything is ok there must something like /dev/ttyUSBX, where X is number of the device.
+Connect the adapter to the Linux PC and run ‘dmesg‘ command to find file name of the device.
+If everything is ok there must something like /dev/ttyUSBX, where X is a number of the device.

 Now writing and reading can be performed on the device.